poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#

-: Write a small program that determine whenever the `null` value from Java is  equal to the `NULL`{.sqlmysql} value in your DBMS.
+: Write a small program that determine whenever the `null` value from Java is  equal to the `NULL` value in your DBMS.

 ## Solution to Exercises {-}